 The right answer depends on stage, ad spend complexity, and operating margin headroom.
 Five buckets.

-Under $50K/month Shopify GMV: PodVector Starter
+Under $50K/month Shopify GMV: PodVector AI Starter

-$50K–$300K/month Shopify GMV, single-channel POD: PodVector Growth or Scale
+$50K–$300K/month Shopify GMV, single-channel POD: PodVector AI Growth or Scale

 You're running ads, you have multi-channel data, you need an AI-driven view of where the money's actually going.
-PodVector Growth ($79/month) or Scale ($129/month) fits.
+PodVector AI Growth ($79/month) or Scale ($129/month) fits.
 The Polar Analytics Shopify App still doesn't, unless you have very specific multi-platform attribution problems.

 $300K–$1M/month Shopify GMV, multi-channel: evaluate both